Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

             builder.setCancelable(false);

-Then retry and cancel buttons are addeed with the respective logic to either retry to connect ot to cancel the connection attempt:
+Then retry and cancel buttons are added with the respective logic to either retry to connect or to cancel the connection attempt:

 .. code-block:: java